Brendan Carr: Broadcasting rules and suspension of Jimmy Kimmel Live!

 In September 2025, Carr pressured the Walt Disney Company, which owns the American Broadcasting Company (ABC), over comments Jimmy Kimmel made about the assassination of Charlie Kirk, on his eponymous ABC show Jimmy Kimmel Live!
 Carr encouraged local stations to preempt Kimmel's show, stating in comments made on the right-wing political commentator Benny Johnson's podcast that the FCC "can do this the easy way or the hard way".
 Carr added that "companies can find ways to change conduct and take action, frankly, on Kimmel, or there's going to be additional work for the FCC ahead."
 Shortly afterwards, Nexstar Media Group, the largest television station owner in the United States, stated that it would not air Jimmy Kimmel Live! "for the foreseeable future".
 Nexstar was in the process of acquiring Tegna, the fourth-largest broadcaster, a move necessitating FCC approval; the company later denied that Carr's comments influenced its decision.
 Hours later, ABC announced that it was pulling the show indefinitely.
 According to The Wall Street Journal, the company's decision was made by Bob Iger, the chief executive of Disney, and Dana Walden, the co-chairman of Disney Entertainment.

 House minority leader Hakeem Jeffries, joined by House minority whip Katherine Clark and House Democratic Caucus chair Pete Aguilar, denounced Carr's comments and called for him to resign.
 Senate minority leader Chuck Schumer also called for Carr's resignation, and wrote a letter to Carr along with ten Senate Democrats criticizing his comments and demanding answers to questions about their implications for broadcasters.
 Several Republican members of Congress criticized or expressed concern about Carr's comments, including Kentucky senator Rand Paul, as well as Texas senator and Committee on Commerce, Science, and Transportation chair Ted Cruz, who compared Carr's statements to mafia tactics and called the threats "dangerous as hell".
 Conversely, Trump praised Carr as a "great American patriot" and his actions, citing purportedly overwhelmingly negative coverage of his presidency.

-In November 2025, Carr reposted a tweet from Trump calling on NBC to fire late-night host Seth Meyers "immediately" due to his anti-Trump commentary.
+Kimmel's show returned the following week.